CASTResearchLabs/com.castsoftware.labs.mips-redux/com.castsoftware.labs.mips-redux_documentation.md

 The installation steps are the following:

-* download the extension through the CAST Extension Downloader
+* download the extension through the CAST Extension Downloader using the https://extend.castsoftware.com:443/labs download server
 * open Server Manager 8.1+
 * select the existing set of databases to update \/ install a new set of databases
 * manage extensions of the existing set of database \/ follow the installation wizard up to the manage extension pane